puneetvashisht/ust-global-oct2020/README.md

             - FormGroups -> FormControl in both template and ts
             - Validators or custom validations
         - Template-Driven
+            - simple scenarios
     Angular Material
         - Already built in components
+    Asynchronous functionalities
+        - Callback: flaw that caller has to share his function
+        - Promises: Better and do not require and sharing of function
+        - Observable